useapi/examples/animate-midjourney-images-with-pika/README.md

 We will explore methods to efficiently execute both tasks with minimal effort.

-Please check out the [YouTube video](https://youtu.be/<>) showcasing the final results of these generations from this article.
+Please check out the [YouTube video](https://www.youtube.com/@midjourneyapi) (will be added later) showcasing the final results of these generations from this article.

 This article explains how to use a `webhook` to retrieve generated results and how to structure a basic query to feed requests to the API.
 This approach is much more performant and consumes fewer resources.